-It is owned by KSC, in which Keppel Infrastructure’s wholly owned subsidiaries, Keppel Asia Infrastructure Fund and Keppel Energy, will hold 70% and 30% equity interests, respectively.
+It is owned by KSC, in which Keppel Infrastructure’s wholly owned subsidiaries, Keppel Asia Infrastructure Fund and Keppel Energy, hold 70% and 30% equity interests, respectively.

-The final investment decision on the project was taken in August 2022, and the groundbreaking ceremony was held in July 2023.
+The final investment decision on the project was taken in August 2022 and the groundbreaking ceremony was held in July 2023.

-The project is part of Singapore’s international climate commitment to decarbonisation and support for achieving net-zero emissions by 2050.
+The project is part of Singapore’s international climate commitment towards decarbonisation and support for achieving net-zero emissions by 2050.
 It is also aligned with Keppel’s Vision 2030, in which the company’s strategy focuses on sustainability.

 Location

-The turbine boasts the highest efficiency rating, exceeding 64%, and can transition to 100% hydrogen-fuelled operation.
+Installed in November 2024, the high-efficiency gas turbine incorporates contemporary aerodynamics, cooling configurations and material technologies.
+It boasts the highest efficiency rating, exceeding 64%, and can transition to 100% hydrogen-fuelled operation.

 Infrastructure details